 servings20

-kcalA classic beef stew recipe featuring chuck steak, beef dripping, whole onions, turnip, swede, and carrots, slow-cooked for 3 hours in a rich brown gravy with Worcestershire sauce.
-Served with traditional suet dumplings.
+kcalThis traditional Delia Smith beef stew is made with chuck steak, beef dripping, whole onions, turnip, swede, and carrots, slow-cooked for 3 hours in a rich brown gravy with Worcestershire sauce.
+Served with classic suet dumplings.

 Ingredients